Astrii1/Imaginative/README.md

 ## What it does

-`Imaginative.md` helps Claude choose a visual language based on the thing it is actually building.
+Imaginative helps Claude choose a visual language based on the thing it is actually building.

 It considers: